EthanSansom/vlightr/README.md

 generic interval vectors defined by two parallel start (inclusive) and end (exclusive) vectors.

-As a testament to the genericity of the `ivs::iv` class, here is an ill-advised but perfectly legal interval vector.
+As a testament to the genericity of the `ivs::iv`, here is an ill-advised but perfectly legal interval vector.

 ``` r